enthought/mayavi/docs/source/application.rst

 Here is a list of the Mayavi Filters.

+   CellDerivatives
+          Computes derivatives from input point scalar and vector data and produces cell data on the gradients.
+Can be used to approximately calcuate the vorticity for example.

    CellToPointData
           Transforms cell attribute data to point data by averaging the cell data from the cells at the point.

+   Contour
+          A contour filter that wraps around the Contour component to generate iso-surfaces on any input dataset.

+   CutPlane
+          This class represents a cut plane that can be used to slice through any dataset.
+It also provides a 3D widget interface to position and move the slice interactively.

    DecimatePro
           Reduces the number of triangles in a triangular mesh by